olha-leskiv/vm-dashboard/README.md

 - The responsibilities of DevOps and DevEx administrators
 - Common infrastructure management dashboards and the information they surface

-Figma research board with a couple of references: https://www.figma.com/board/9Se0qBrXQj5EXnhRPA5eDe/Untitled?node-id=0-1&t=uhJrmffSqenqEicf-1
+Figma board with a couple of references: https://www.figma.com/board/9Se0qBrXQj5EXnhRPA5eDe/Untitled?node-id=0-1&t=uhJrmffSqenqEicf-1

 ### Engineer persona